-For two months, we worked to solve a fuel problem on our diesel engine.
+For two months, we worked to find a fuel problem on our boat.
 Several times, we thought perhaps we’d solved the problem and then when we’d try to motor, we’d find we still had a problem.
-I wrote a bit on the ups and downs of this.

 Finally, our last fix seems to have done it.
 We’ve run the engine over 20 hours since then without even a hiccup.

 Symptoms and Possible Causes

 The engine would run fine, then lose RPMs . . . and then come right back . . . and then would lose more . . . and so on, eventually dying.
 The Westerbeke has an electric fuel pump on it, and if we did the bleed procedure — 30 to 60 seconds of pumping the fuel — it would start again and run well . . . for a while.
 Then the ups and downs would start again.

 Everyone we talked to and all the books we read agreed that the basic problem was fuel starvation.
 But why?
 It could be dirty fuel and a plugged filter, a problem in the fuel pickup tube in the tank, water in the fuel that was getting past the Racor, an air leak or even a kinked or collapsed fuel hose.

 Finding the Cause of a Fuel Problem on a Boat

 We began with the simple, more common problems and then progressed to checking other things that would cause a fuel problem on a boat:

 - Our Racor hadn’t seemed dirty, but we started by changing all the fuel filters.
 No improvement.

 - We had no water whatsoever in the Racor, so ruled that out.